 No programming experience is required, but if you’d like to try the Swift programming language, you may enjoy our free course, Swift for Beginners.
 This Nanodegree program includes coursework on using git and GitHub, but if you’d like exposure to git and GitHub before enrolling, you may wish to take our free course, How to Use Git and GitHub.

-There are 6 total projects in this program, which are designed to give you an opportunity to apply the skills you’ve learned in each lesson.
-You must complete all projects in order to graduate.
-Each project will be reviewed by the Udacity reviewer network and platform.
-Feedback will be provided and if you do not pass the project, you will be asked to resubmit the project until it passes.
+Each project will be reviewed by the Udacity reviewer network.
+Feedback will be provided and if you do not pass the project, you will be asked to resubmit the project until it passes